 The most beautiful thing a woman can wear is confidence.
 Join us on our Wild Women Wilderness Retreat and discover the explorer within.
 Mush with an all-female crew of accomplished mushers & guides.
 Share stories, tackle obstacles and build a confidence so great, it shines as bright as the Northern Lights.

 Two of the nights will be spent in Arctic Oven tents--Our version of winter "glamping".
 The tents are heated by wood stoves and exceptionally warm.
 We provide sub-zero rated sleeping bags, pads, and cots.
 Even though it's an adventurous trip, we know it's also your vacation, so we want our guests to be comfortable too!
-The other two nights are at Alpine Creek Lodge, which is a remote quintessential Alaskan lodge with all the amenities- showers, beds, home cooked meals, the works!
+The other two remote nights are at Alpine Creek Lodge, which is a quintessential Alaskan lodge with all the amenities- showers, beds, home cooked meals, the works!
 The only way to reach Alpine Creek Lodge in the winter is by dog team, snowmachine, or skis!